signalfx/signalfx-agent/docs/quick-install.md

 #### Update your realm

 By default, the Smart Agent will send data to the *us0* realm.
-To find your realm:
+As a result, you may need to update the realm used in the installation process.
+To locate your realm:

 1. In SignalFx, in the top, right corner, click your profile icon.
 2. Click **My Profile**.